-This rule works especially well during landscape photography and allow you to take great pictures.
+This rule works exceptionally well during landscape photography and allows you to take great pictures.
 However, if your shot contains only one object, place it on the left side of the frame.
 The fact is that viewers have a habit of viewing images from left to right, which is developed by reading.

-If there are several key subjects in the photo, position the dominant subject at the lower right point.
-This composition of the frame takes into account the fact that the person best perceives the information received at the beginning and at the end of viewing.
-Even newscasts are built on this principle, reviewing all the stories at the beginning of the program and leaving the most neutral story for the finale in order to soften the perception of negative news, of which the majority in the report.
+If several key subjects in the photo, position the dominant part at the lower right point.
+This composition of the frame considers the fact that the person best perceives the information received at the beginning and the end of the viewing.
+Even newscasts are built on this principle, reviewing all the stories at the beginning of the program and leaving the most neutral story for the finale to soften the perception of negative news, the majority in the report.

-Likewise in photography; when looking at your photo, the person will best perceive the latest information received.
-This point is especially important to consider when photographing images with emotional overtones.
+Likewise, when looking at your photo, the person will best perceive the latest information received.
+This point is crucial to consider when photographing images with emotional overtones.